 - Loan Advisor

 Here are the major educational qualifications demanded by candidates applying for the role of Bank Manager in India:

 - Candidates must be having a bachelor’s degree in business administration/commerce/finance or any other relevant/equivalent field of study.

-- Banks ideally prefer candidates who have at least completed their graduation (UG) in accounting, finance, commerce or business administration from a recognised university.
+- Banks ideally prefer candidates who have at least completed their graduation (UG) in accounting, finance, commerce, or business administration from a recognized university.

-- Apart from education qualification, candidates who are eager to become a bank manager must also have at least 3 years of work experience too.
+- Apart from education qualifications, candidates who are eager to become a bank managers must also have at least 3 years of work experience too.

 - Major private banks in India and abroad prefer candidates who have specific training and are certified.
 For example Certified Public Accountant (CPA) or Certified Financial Planner (CFP).

 Check Out: What is the Role of Bank PO?

 There are numerous courses offered by leading international colleges for those wanting to explore Bank Management.
 Here is a list of Banking courses that can equip you with the key skills and knowledge required to be a Bank Manager:

 |Courses in Banking